kinszee/Excel-Churn-Calculation/README.md

 # Excel-Churn-Calculation
 The workbook shows calculation of churn rate from company's Financial records.
 It uses remittances and invoices to estimate the accuracy of reported churn rate by the Sales and Service Delivery teams.
-This was necessary because even though some B2B clients have not yet churned on paper, the accounts have little to no inflows for services due to various reasons like credit notes issued for not meeeting SLAs or making statement on dissatisfied service.
+This was necessary because even though some B2B clients have not yet churned on paper, year on year account receivables increased and outweighed cash inflows from remittances.
 NOTE: Customer details are masked on this workbook to protect company's sensitive information.

 *STEP 1: CONSOLIDATING YEARLY RECORDS*